The Latest Trends in Door Access Control

 Door access control devices that analyze and verify the shape and size of a person’s hand are called hand geometry door access control systems, or simply hand or palm ID scanners.
 Detailed information regarding the unique vein patterns of an individual hand is stored in a database, which then grants or denies access within half a second of scanning a person’s hand.
 Near-infrared technology captures a superior, high-resolution photograph of the veins crisscrossing a person’s palm that is instantly digitized and recorded in device’s database.

 Currently used in many government and industrial settings, fingerprint scanners work well to prevent unauthorized access but they are not infallible.
-Optical fingerprint scanners may have difficulty distinguishing an image of a finger from the finger itself.
+Biometric systems with optical fingerprint scanners may have difficulty distinguishing an image of a finger from the finger itself.
 Alternately, capacitive scanners can even be fooled by professional molds of fingertips and their patterns.
 Fingerprint scanners equipped with heat and pulse sensors also exist that can verify whether a scanned finger is actually alive.

 As an unobtrusive and more aesthetic version of traditional turnstiles, virtual turnstiles use long-range radio frequency identification to monitor people entering or leaving a facility, automatically detecting authorized individuals while identifying and preventing unauthorized intruders.
 If someone without a verifiable ID on their person tries to pass through a virtual turnstile, the system activates an alarm so that the proper steps can be taken to eliminate the risk.
 Alarms emitted by virtual turnstiles may also be in the form of vibrating pagers, strobes or other audible alarms.
 Images of unauthorized intruders may be transmitted immediately to security staff as well.
 One advantage of virtual turnstiles is that they provide effective commercial security in high traffic areas where people are entering and leaving from every direction.

 Fingerprint Scanning Terminals